Florida Marijuana Laws

 - Possession of more than 10,000 pound results in a mandatory sentence of 15 years imprisonment and a $200,000 fine

 To prove allegations of marijuana possession, the prosecution must show that the drug is the alleged illegal substance.
 In addition, proof is also required to show that defendant knew about the illicit nature of the substance and maintained control over the marijuana, whether through actual physical possession or constructive control from afar.
-A competent attorney can create a defense that counters one or more of these elements.
+A competent lawyer can create a defense that counters one or more of these elements.
 If done effectively, the defense can keep the prosecution from proving its case beyond a reasonable doubt.

 Reach Out to an Experienced Attorney